rajikaimal/flux-cli/README.md

 Creates a new store flie within the provided module.

 ### flux constant [module]:[filename]
-alias: k (k was derived to reflect the constant signature usually used mathematics)
+alias: k (k was derived to reflect the constant signature usually used in mathematics)
 Creates a new constant flie within the provided module.

-- When creating individual files flux-cli expects you to be in the root of the create project
+- When creating individual files flux-cli expects you to be in the root of the created project

 --------
 ### Todos